HuyTu7/image_recognition/README.md

 Please make sure the folders structure are similar with data included in MNIST and Caltech10 folders for the code to run smoothly.

 - Run `python jupyter notebook` command line in the root folder
-- Run all on file `img_preprocecssing.ipynb`
+- Click on the Kernel button to run all on file `img_preprocecssing.ipynb`
-- Run all on file `knn_experiment.ipynb` for implementation and experimentation results of KNN algorithm on both datasets
+- Click on the Kernel button to run all on file `knn_experiment.ipynb` for implementation and experimentation results of KNN algorithm on both datasets
-- Run all on file `decisiontree_experiment.ipynb` for implementation and experimentation results of decision tree algorithm on both datasets
+- Click on the Kernel button to run all on file `decisiontree_experiment.ipynb` for implementation and experimentation results of decision tree algorithm on both datasets
 - Feel free to edit the call on the pickle_operating when loading the binarized version of the preprocessing dataset between with and without PCA transformation applied.

 *Notes:*